gdavid04/6doftest/README.md

 ## Zero gravity space
 - [x] no gravity
 - [x] swim movement
+  - [x] no swim up/down based on pitch
-  - [ ] no swim up/down based on pitch
+  - [ ] swim up/down based on jump/sneak
 - [ ] correct on ground to use all surface orientations
+- [ ] disable jumping or make it work in all directions
 - [x] no fall damage
 - [ ] bump into wall damage regardless of direction
 - [ ] make mob AI less helpless